Calling Scripts in FileMaker from DayBack

 Script Parameters

-In this example, "ScriptName" is the name of the FileMaker script you'd like to run and "event.timeStart" is the script parameter.
-That particular parameter is the start time of the event and you can find the object names for all DayBack's fields here: field names in DayBack's event object.
+In this example, 'ScriptName' is the name of the FileMaker script you'd like to run and event.timeStart is the script parameter, specifically the event's start time.
+You can find the object names for all DayBack's fields here: field names in DayBack's event object.

 dbk.performFileMakerScript('ScriptName', event)

-...and contains a ton of information about the event including all its fields, the field names in FileMaker, the events table occurrence in FileMaker, and the FileMaker layout you selected for this calendar source.
-All this information is in a single JSON object.
-Here's an example from a simple event: SampleEvent.json
+This approach sends the entire payload of information about the event, including all its fields, the corresponding field names in FileMaker, the event's table occurrence in FileMaker, and the FileMaker layout you selected for this calendar source.
+All this information is packaged into a single JSON object.
+Here’s an example from a simple event: SampleEvent.json.

-Once the event or editEvent object is in FileMaker, you can parse out individual fields or attributes from that object using FileMaker's built-in JSON functions.
-For example, here's the event's description followed by the event's ID in FileMaker:
+Once the event or editEvent object is in FileMaker, you can use FileMaker's built-in JSON functions to extract individual fields or attributes.
+For example, to retrieve the event's description and its ID in FileMaker:

-Note that some aspects of the object are arrays, not discrete values.
-For example, DayBack supports multiple values for both status and resource, so those are arrays in the event and editEvent object, so you'd get their attributes in FileMaker by asking for a list instead of an element.
-Here's how to get the ist of an event's statuses:
+Keep in mind that some aspects of the object, like statuses and resources, are arrays rather than single values.
+Since DayBack supports multiple values for both status and resource, these are represented as arrays in the event and editEvent objects.
+To retrieve a list of an event's statuses, you would use:

 JSONListValues ( $MyScriptParameter ; "status" )